aces/Loris/modules/data_release/README.md

 ## Intended users

 - Researchers and analysis teams
-- Data coordinator that will manage access to, and upload of, the data releases
+- Data coordinator that will manage access to and upload of the data releases

 ## Scope